Code-Cacophony/celeb-date-quiz/README.md

 ## Description

-_This is a little dynamic page that takes in information from the user and suggests a possible date option for that user._
+_This is a little dynamic page that takes in information from the user and suggests a possible date option for that user.
+Please don't take this page seriously.
+The parameters are arbituary with no real corelation to any actual people._

 ## Setup/Installation Requirements